Home Start Here Conditions Specialists Recovery FAQ Resources

 How to show up for someone you love

-Partners, family members, and friends often want to help but don't know how.
-The needs after a traumatic high-risk birth are specific and sometimes counterintuitive.
+The needs after a traumatic birth are specific and sometimes counterintuitive.
+Here's what actually helps.

 1